DaoCloud/DaoCloud-docs/docs/en/docs/download/dce5.md

 ## Download the commercial version

-This version is suitable for building private cloud, hybrid cloud, multi-cloud, micro-service and other scenarios, and can customize a variety of cloud-native modules.
+This version is suitable for building private cloud, hybrid cloud, multicloud, micro-service and other scenarios, and can customize a variety of cloud-native modules.

 | File Name | Version | Architecture | File Size | Downloads | Date Updated |
 | ------------------- | ------- | -------- | ------------ ----------------------------------------- | ---------- | ------------------- |